Sirrah91/Asteroid-spectra/v2.0/results/README.md

-The files contain main outputs of our models.
+The files contain the main outputs of our models.
 Namely:

 - Itokawa-results.dat and Eros-results.dat
   - results of classification and composition models with assigned longitude and latitude